 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-Spring is in full swing, and there’s nothing we love more than plopping a blanket down at the park, enjoying the beautiful outdoors, and getting lost in a new book.
-In the midst of planning vacations, putting away your winter wardrobe, and spring cleaning your makeup collection, you may find yourself browsing for your next read.
-Well, you can stop searching—we’ve done the work for you and put together a list of some of the best books to read this spring, broken down by genre.
+Spring is in full swing, and there’s nothing we love more than opening the windows, letting the sun in, and getting lost in a new book.
+It’s easy to imagine that in between putting away your winter wardrobe and spring cleaning your makeup collection, you’ll find yourself browsing for your next read.
+Well, you can stop searching—we’ve done the work for you and put together a list of some of the best books to read this spring, with options from all your favorite genres.

 Always on the hunt for more book recommendations?
-Once you blow through these, consider the latest from our L’Oréal Paris book club!
+Once you blow through these, consider another from our L’Oréal Paris book club!
 Here's our review: The L’Oréal Paris Book Club: ‘Becoming’ by Michelle Obama.

 Sign up for the latest beauty news, product samples and coupons